-7 Concluding Comments
+6 Concluding Comments

-We have a considered a model of weak ex ante collusion between a supervisor and agent, where collusion arises with regard to both participation and reporting decisions, and outside option payoffs in coalitional bargaining are determined by noncooperative equilibria of a grand contract designed by the Principal.
+We have analyzed implications of weak ex ante collusion between a supervisor and agent, where collusion arises with regard to both participation and reporting decisions, and outside option payoffs in coalitional bargaining are determined by noncooperative equilibria of a grand contract designed by the Principal.
 We showed in such settings that the Principal can still benefit from employing the supervisor.
 This requires the Principal to design a grand contract involving both the supervisor and the agent, rather than delegating authority over contracting with the agent to the supervisor in an unconditional manner.
 It is essential for the Principal to give both parties suitable outside option payoffs by designing such a grand contract judiciously.
 The presence of such a centralized safeguard as an option then allows optimal outcomes to be implemented by delegating authority to the supervisor.
-These results are consistent with the widespread prevalence of delegation to information intermediaries, managers and regulators, and highlight the importance of centralized oversight mechanisms which are necessary supplements to mitigate 'abuse of power' by the concerned intermediaries.
+These results are consistent with the widespread prevalence of delegation to information intermediaries, and highlight the importance of centralized oversight mechanisms that are needed to mitigate their 'abuse of power'.
 While the commonsense justification for such mechanism is typically based on considerations of fair treatment of agents, our analysis shows how such mechanisms are essential to prevent inefficient output contractions and loss of profits of the Principal owing to monopsonistic behavior by intermediaries to whom authority is delegated.